The decarbonisation of heat: everything you need to know

 One of these greener fuels could be hydrogen.
 After all, it’s the most abundant natural element in the universe.
 It also doesn’t release carbon when burned.
 But there are some big drawbacks: hydrogen doesn’t occur naturally, but has to be separated from other elements – this process usually produces carbon.

 Hydrogen also isn’t available yet in our gas network.
 Research says it won’t be available until at least 2030, which means it’s a slow solution to the problem of decarbonising heating.
+The government has said they will make a decision about the future role of hydrogen in home heating by 202612.

 Others suggest that we could use green gas (aka biomethane or biogas) to power our gas boilers instead of natural gas, which is a fossil fuel.
 But, similarly to hydrogen, green gas isn’t yet available on the scale we need.
-And it’s not clear if we can scale it up without significant emissions and costs12.
+And it’s not clear if we can scale it up without significant emissions and costs13.

 Insulation and energy-efficiency